MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/cloudknox-product-reports.md

 CloudKnox offers the following reports for management associated with the authorization systems noted in parenthesis:

 - **Access key entitlements and usage**:
-	- **Summary of report:** Provides information about access key - permissions, usage, rotation date, and so on.
+	- **Summary of report:** Provides information about access key - permissions, usage, and rotation date.
 	- **Applies to:** Amazon Web Services (AWS) and Microsoft Azure
 	- **Report output type:** CSV
 	- **Ability to collate report:** Yes